 Nindigully is situated midway between St George (Qld) and Mungindi on the NSW border.
 Other than the pub there are only a couple of houses there, so it is a very small community.
 The drive to Nindigully is an easy one with mainly sealed roads and will take around six hours from Brisbane.

 Nindigully Pub is a very popular spot for travellers to stop as the camp ground there is free.
 The camp area runs along the banks of the Moonie River.
 It is a lovely spot where you could easily set up for a few days.
 There are flushable toilets there or you can use the toilet and shower facilities at the rear of the pub.

 Nindigully Pub dates back to 1864 which makes it one of the oldest continually licenced pubs in Queensland.
 One of the best features of Nindigully is the huge amount of memorabilia, including hats, photographs and newspaper articles, that adorn the walls there.
 You could almost spend a whole day just browsing the history on those walls.

 All in all we loved Nindigully!
 The atmosphere was awesome and the location on the banks of the Moonie River is beautiful.
+The kids were thrilled that we could all play pool together as well.
 We will be returning to Nindigully Pub for sure!